campg2j003/JAWS-Script-for-Audacity/readme.md

 Note that the JAWS 17 localization structure is not currently well-known and therefore may not be supported.
 For this reason the scripts are compiled using `#pragma usePoFile 0`.

 The installer messages are now localizable.
 The message text has now been separated from the installer code so that message sets can be prepared for each language.
 English and Spanish are currently supported.
+Messages are in .nsh header files with names like *_enu.nsh or *_lang_enu.nsh.

 # Conclusion
 I would be interested in feedback on the script and suggestions for improvement, but can't promise any updates.